All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Zoloft and GLP-1 medications may be used together under physician supervision.
 Learn about potential interactions between sertraline and GLP-1 receptor agonists, safety considerations, and what to discuss with your doctor.

-There is no documented direct drug interaction between Zoloft (sertraline) and GLP-1 receptor agonists as a class.
+There's no documented direct drug interaction between Zoloft (sertraline) and GLP-1 receptor agonists as a class.
 Many patients safely use an SSRI alongside GLP-1 medications such as semaglutide, tirzepatide, or liraglutide.
-However, this combination has not been studied in dedicated clinical trials, so your physician should evaluate your individual health profile and monitor for overlapping side effects.
+But this combination hasn't been studied in dedicated clinical trials, so your physician should evaluate your individual health profile and monitor for overlapping side effects.

 Zoloft is a selective serotonin reuptake inhibitor prescribed for depression, anxiety, OCD, PTSD, and other conditions.
 GLP-1 receptor agonists are a class of medications that mimic the incretin hormone GLP-1 to regulate blood sugar, suppress appetite, and slow gastric emptying.
 These drug classes work through entirely separate pathways, making a direct pharmacological conflict unlikely.